galaxyproject/galaxy-hub/src/tutorials/histories/index.md

 <div class="alert alert-warning" role="alert">
 **Note** that keyword searches can be combined: `database=mm10 annotation=successful`<br>
 You can enclose text and include spaces using double quotes: `name="My Dataset" annotation="First run"`.<br>
- All keyword searches are AND'd - all searches should be true in order for the dataset to be shown.
+ All keyword searches are AND'd - all searches must be true in order for the dataset to be shown.

 </div>